DBT File Import

 Hangul script composes 2 or 3 characters into a single symbol.
 When DBT imports a file, the process is reversed.
 DBT breaks down a single Hangul character into its component parts.
 In technical terms, all Hangul characters from U+AC00 through U+D7AF are redirected into Hangul Jamo characters U+11xx.
 The result can be difficult to read for those who are used to reading the conventional inkprint.
 For these languages, it is best to do all the editing in Microsoft Word, then to import into DBT and use DBT as the translation engine and for output.

 A Word About Windows: Script and Font Issues

-Many scripts (Mandarin, Cantonese, Ethiopic, Khmer, Lao, Oriya, Sinhala, and Tibetan) are best viewed on a Vista, Windows 7, Windows 8, or Windows 10 machine.
+Many scripts (Myanmar/Burmese, Mandarin, Cantonese, Ethiopic, Khmer, Lao, Oriya, Sinhala, and Tibetan) are best viewed on a Windows 8, Windows 10, or Windows 11 machine.

 Copyright Duxbury Systems, Inc. Wednesday, July 26, 2023